Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 </DataGridColumn>
 ```

-### RowDetailTemplate
+### DetailRowTemplate

-RowDetail template allows you to display nested structure bellow each row in the grid.
+DetailRow template allows you to display nested structure bellow each row in the grid.
 One of the examples is "master-detail" relationship between two data-source inside the DataGrid.

 For this template the `context` value is the item from the parent grid.